tingyucha/NEXRAD_level2_data_process/howtorun_FRACTL.md

 - numNbrMax: the maximum points for the nearest neighbor algorithm to consider at each grid point.
 - inDir: input directory for searching for files.
 Files will be searched for in this directory.
 - fileRegex: regular expression to select files in inDir.
 If input file format is CfRadial (DORADE), specify it as "^cfrad (^swp)".
+- outTxt: specify the directory of a output summary file which contains verification of grid results.
-- outNc: specify the name of the output netCDF file.
+- outNc: specify the directory of a output netCDF file which is the result of the analysis.
 - radialName: specify the variable name of radial velocity.
 - dbzName: specify the variable name of reflectivity.
 - ncpName: specify the variable name of NCP.
 If there is no NCP variable, you can specify any other variable to perform the QC.
 This variable corresponds to minNcp for the threshold.